MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

 1. Choose **Object Anchor** as the anchor method for the guide and assign the resulting object anchor to the guide through the Guides PC app.

+## Limitations

+Azure Object Anchors is a preview feature for Dynamics 365 Guides and has the following limitations:

+- The Government Community Cloud (GCC) region is not supported.

+- If you switch from an object anchor to another anchor using **Change anchor method**, the saved position information for holograms is not migrated.
+Authors will need to check hologram placements.

+- Objects that have moved or are moving may cause variable accuracy.

 ## Prerequisites

 - An active Dynamics 365 Guides license (trial or paid)